Rice University's Baker Institute for Public Policy: History

-In 1994, Ambassador Djerejian was selected as the institute's founding director.
+In 1994, Ambassador Edward P. Djerejian was selected as the institute's founding director.

 Research programs

 Center for the Middle East

-The Baker Institute Center for the Middle East has been involved in conflict resolution projects.
-The focus of the Center includes the Israeli–Palestinian conflict, the Levant, and Women and Human Rights in the Middle East.
-Research has focused on the civil war in Syria, security in Afghanistan, U.S. relations in the region, energy as it relates to the Middle East, and analysis of the Iran nuclear deal.
+The Baker Institute Edward P. Djerejian Center for the Middle East has been involved in conflict resolution projects.
+The focus of the Center includes the Israeli–Palestinian conflict, the Levant, and women and human rights in the Middle East.
+Research has focused on the civil war in Syria, security in Afghanistan, U.S. relations in the region, energy in relation to the Middle East, and analysis of the Iran nuclear deal.
 The program brings together well-known speakers and researchers to offer their insights into the complex challenges facing the Middle East.

-Staff in the Center for the Middle East include Ambassador Edward P. Djerejian and Yair Hirschfeld.